Treecodes/BaryTree/examples/README.md

 #### `random_cube` and `random_cube_large`

-All of the random cube examples demonstrate the treecode's performance using uniformly distributed cubes of random particles, load balanced with Zoltan's recursive coordinate bisection.
+All of the random cube examples demonstrate the treecode's performance using a cube of uniformly distributed random particles, load balanced with Zoltan's recursive coordinate bisection.

 The argument given to the executable is a parameter file that